13 Dealing with Data

 −0.84 5 A 1 0 0

 In the machine learning context, we can use a variety of models we’d use for binary classification.
 How the model is actually implemented will depend on the tool, but one of the more popular methods is to use one-vs-all or one-vs-one strategies, where you treat each class as the target in a binary classification problem.
-In the first case of one vs. all, you would have a model for each class that predicts whether an observation is in that class or not.
+In the first case of one vs. all, you would have a model for each class that predicts whether an observation is in that class versus the other classes.
 In the second case, you would have a model for each pair of classes.
 You should generally be careful with either approach if interpretation is important, as it can make the feature effects very difficult to understand.
 As an example, we can’t expect feature X to have the same effect on the target in a model for class A vs B, as it does in a model for class A vs. (B & C) or A & C. As such, it can be misleading when the models are conducted as if the categories are independent.

 13.2.2.3 Multilabel targets

 Multilabel targets are a bit more complicated, and are not as common as multiclass targets.
 In this case, each observation can have multiple labels.
 For example, if we wanted to predict genre based on the movie review data, we could choose to allow a movie to be both a comedy and action film, a sci-fi horror, or a romantic comedy.
 In this setting, labels are not mutually exclusive.
-If there are not too many unique label settings, we can treat the target as we would other multiclass targets, but if there are many, we might need to use a different model to go about things more efficiently.
+If there are not too many unique label settings, we can treat the target as we would other multiclass targets.
+But if there are many, we might need to use a different model to go about things more efficiently.

 In many situations where you have a categorical target you will use a form of cross-entropy loss for the objective function.
 You may see other names such as log loss or logistic loss or negative log likelihood depending on the context, but usually it’s just a different name for the same underlying objective.